Structural Engineering Calculation Software | Since 1982

 What governing codes and design standards does ENERCALC SEL support?

 ENERCALC SEL provides structural engineers with a single, consistent, easy-to-use source for the design and analysis tasks common to all buildings.
 Part of that consistency is broad support for the governing codes and design standards you use every day.
-In general, our software supports the currently adopted of governing codes and design standards and two prior adoptions – for a total of three.

 SUPPORTED GOVERNING CODES AND DESIGN STANDARDS